pascomnet/documentation/site/content/user/role/_index.en.md

 Roles are set up under {{< ui-button "Users" >}} > {{< ui-button "Roles" >}}.

-A special **All Users** role is available which is assigned to all users, devices, teams and locations per default and can not be removed.
+A special **All Users** role is available which is assigned to all users, devices, teams and locations per default.

 A common use case (and our recommendation) is to create a role per department or team.
 *For example, it is often wished that a user can only pickup and see calls in the pascom client that are from within their own department.
 To do this, simply remove the xmpp.group property from the All Users role and assign it to a new role e.g. Support and make all support employees members of the role group.*

+## The Role "All"

+By default, every pascom telephone instance has a permanently implemented role called "All".
+This role cannot be removed.
+However, you can adjust them that they no longer contain permissions or assignments.

+*The role "All" should make it easier for beginners to deal with user roles and, by default, enables the visibility of users and teams in the pascom clients*

 ## Creating Roles